 How the Raspberry Pi monitoring script works

-The script, which is written in Python, runs every 60 seconds and sends system information data to an MQTT broker.
-If your Home Assistant has access to the same MQTT broker, it will automatically pull that data using MQTT auto-discovery.
-You can then display the system information from the Raspberry Pi in your Home Assistant dashboard and, of course, use it in automations and scripts.
+The Python script runs like clockwork every 60 seconds, gathering and sending system information data to an MQTT broker.
+If your Home Assistant is hitched to the same MQTT broker, it will naturally scoop up this data using MQTT auto-discovery.
+Next thing, you can showcase your Raspberry Pi's system information on your Home Assistant Dashboard.
+And yes, you can also use it in automations and scripts.

 - Memory: Usage